 Accessing hands on support

 There is great deal of support and schools should not be afraid to look across the market to find the right support.
 The School Bursarial Support Service is a suitable place to start.
 They have a wealth of experience and expertise and can provide guidance on a full range of challenges.
-In addition, the deployment of a schools resource management advisor has been found to be incredibly beneficial to school is assessing financial performance
+In addition, the deployment of a schools resource management advisor has been found to be incredibly beneficial to school is assessing financial performance.
+Free deployments (funded by the DfE) are available to all schools and academy trusts.
+Maintained schools interested in arranging a deployment should contact Kim Price in the first instance.

 It is particularly important that financial information is presented clearly and concisely so that is easily interpreted and understood.
 This will ensure that financial performance is monitored accurately, and any matters can easily be acknowledged and actioned.